cloud-66-internal/help.cloud66.com/_rails/tutorials/deploy-hooks.md

 ## What's next?

+* Get to grips with some [working examples of deploy hooks](/{{page.collection}}/how-to-guides/deployment/deploy-hook-examples.html) to set up the exact hooks your app needs.
 * Use the [detailed reference guide for deploy hooks](/rails/references/deploy-hooks-syntax.html) to set up the exact hooks your app needs.
 * Learn how to use [Manifest files](/rails/quickstarts/getting-started-with-manifest.html) to customize the components of your application
 * Learn how to add custom [environment variables](/{{page.collection}}/tutorials/env-vars.html) to your application